martinambrus/AuxiliaryASR/README.md

   logit_temperature: 1.0     # flattens the CTC posterior to discourage over-confidence
   blank_scale:
     enabled: true            # multiply the blank posterior by a scheduled down-weighting factor
-    base: 0.54               # start lower so non-blanks reclaim mass earlier in training
+    base: 0.50               # start lower so non-blanks reclaim mass earlier in training
     schedule:
-      - pct: 0.3             # first, descend to 0.44 by 30% of training
+      - pct: 0.3             # first, descend to 0.42 by 30% of training
-        value: 0.44
+        value: 0.42
-      - pct: 0.7             # then relax back up to ~0.68 by 70% and hold it steady
+      - pct: 0.7             # then ease back toward ~0.62 by 70% and hold it steady
-        value: 0.68
+        value: 0.62
   regularization:
     blank_rate:
       enabled: true          # applies a mild hinge penalty when the blank posterior dominates
       weight:
-        initial: 0.8         # start the hinge penalty gently to avoid shocking early training
+        initial: 0.55        # keep the hinge light enough that non-blanks can reclaim mass
-        target: 0.9          # settle in the upper-0.8 range once alignments stabilise
+        target: 0.65         # settle in the mid-0.6 range once alignments stabilise
         warmup_steps: 10000  # linearly ramp across the first ~10k optimiser steps
-      target: 0.6
+      target: 0.54
-      tolerance: 0.03        # slack before the penalty ramps up
+      tolerance: 0.04        # slack before the penalty ramps up
       penalize_low_blank: true  # nudge the model back toward short blank pauses when it over-emits tokens
     coverage:
       enabled: true          # encourages enough non-blank mass to cover the transcript length
-      weight: 0.12
+      weight: 0.18
       tv_weight: 0.3         # stronger temporal smoothing on the non-blank posterior mass
       margin: 3.0            # allows up to ~3 frames of under-coverage before the loss activates
       locked_weight: 0.25    # gentler overshoot damping once coverage has caught up